-The ADWS service, which you investigates in step 4, implements a web service.
+The ADWS service, which you investigate in step 4, implements a web service.
 The AD commands use this web service to get information from and make changes to your AD.
 If this service is not running, AD commands do not work.
 You should always check to ensure the service has started before proceeding to use the AD cmdlets.

 In step 6, you saw the groups created by the promotion process.
 These groups have permissions associated and thus are useful.
 Before adding users to these groups, consider reviewing the group and determining (and possibly changing) the permissions and rights assigned to these groups.

-Installing a replica directory controller
+Installing a replica domain controller

 In “Installing an Active Directory forest root domain”, you installed AD on DC1.
 If you have just one DC, then that DC is a single point of failure.
 In this scenario, when DC1 goes down, you cannot manage AD using the PowerShell cmdlets.
 It is always a best practice to install at least two DCs.
 If you are using VMs for your DCs, you should also ensure that each DC VM is on a separate virtualization host.

 To add a second DC to your domain, you run Install-ADDSDomainController on another host, for example, DC2.
-This cmdlet is similar to the Install-ADDSForest in terms of parameters.
+This cmdlet is similar to Install-ADDSForest in terms of parameters.
 As with creating your first DC, it is useful to carry out some tests to ensure the second DC’s promotion can succeed.

 In this recipe, you promote a host, DC2, to be the second DC in the Reskit.Org domain.
 Like creating your first DC, after you promote DC2 to be a DC, you need to reboot the server before processing.
 And after the reboot, it is useful to ensure the promotion process was successful.